-In some cases, we receive reports of suspected breaches of planning control about development or works that have been granted planning permission.
-We publish details of most planning applications on the Council's website including details of approved plans, planning conditions and planning obligations.

-If it is found that works or a development has already got consent and is being carried out in accordance with the permission, then we will not take planning enforcement action.
-However, a complaint can still be made to the Council's Complaints Department about the way we dealt with an application for planning permission but not about the decision itself.
+- In some cases, we receive reports of suspected breaches of planning control about development or works that have been granted planning permission.
+We publish details of most planning applications on the Council's website including details of approved plans, planning conditions and planning obligations. - 3.12 If it is found that works or a development has already got consent and is being carried out in accordance with the permission, then we will not take planning enforcement action.
+However, a complaint can still be made to the Council's Complaints Department about the way we dealt with an application for permission for the works or development.
+Please note that this complaint cannot change the decision made.